Applicability

 });

-Make sure your database is started and accessible.
+Make sure that the database is running and accessible.

 Compile the TypeScript code: